learningmatter-mit/PoTS/README.md

 #### POSCAR_test

-[This example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/POSCAR_test) uses a crystal structure in `POSCAR` format.
+[This example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/1_POSCAR_test) uses a crystal structure in `POSCAR` format.
 The script automatically sorts atomic types alphabetically in `POSCAR` and `POTCAR` files, calculates the vibrational displacements, and generates a `MODECAR` file for `VASP`.

 #### CIF_test

-[Analogous example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/CIF_test) to the `POSCAR_test` but using a `.cif` file for the crystal structure.
+[Analogous example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/2_CIF_test) to the `POSCAR_test` but using a `.cif` file for the crystal structure.

 #### Molecular_Oxygens_test

-In [this example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/Molecular_Oxygens_test), the docked gas-phase molecule contains oxygen atoms, which the script autonomously identifies and distinguishes from those in the catalyst framework.
+In [this example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/3_Molecular_Oxygens_test), the docked gas-phase molecule contains oxygen atoms, which the script autonomously identifies and distinguishes from those in the catalyst framework.
 Vibrational displacements are then generated specifically for the gas-phase molecule.

 #### Acid_Hydrogens_test

-[This example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/Acid_Hydrogens_test) demonstrates the automatic detection and exclusion of hydrogen atoms from acidic catalyst sites during vibrational mode calculations, particularly for zeolite systems.
+[This example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/4_Acid_Hydrogens_test) demonstrates the automatic detection and exclusion of hydrogen atoms from acidic catalyst sites during vibrational mode calculations, particularly for zeolite systems.

 #### Molecular_Oxygens_Acid_Hydrogens_test

-A combined [example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/Molecular_Oxygens_Acid_Hydrogens_test) featuring a gas-phase molecule with oxygen atoms and a catalyst with acidic hydrogen atoms.
+A combined [example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/5_Molecular_Oxygens_Acid_Hydrogens_test) featuring a gas-phase molecule with oxygen atoms and a catalyst with acidic hydrogen atoms.
 The script detects and processes both the docked gas-phase oxygen atoms and the acid-site hydrogen atoms during vibrational mode calculations.

+#### Modes_for_Metals

+An [example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/6_Modes_for_Metals_test) for generating vibrational displacement modes in metal-containing systems.
+For systems with a broader range of atom types or different catalyst compositions, adjust the variables in the [chemistry_composition.py](https://github.com/learningmatter-mit/PoTS/tree/main/scripts/chemistry_composition.py) file to include the specific metal elements.
+Refer to the `example_run.sh` script in [examples/Modes_for_Metals](https://github.com/learningmatter-mit/PoTS/tree/main/examples/6_Modes_for_Metals_test) for a detailed demonstration of the procedure.

 #### CP2K_ASE_GULP_LAMMPS_test

-[This example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/CP2K_ASE_LAMMPS_GULP_test) demonstrates how to request output formats for DIMER TS searches in software other than `VASP`, such as `CP2K`, `ASE`, `GULP`, and `LAMMPS`.
+[This example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/7_CP2K_ASE_LAMMPS_GULP_test) demonstrates how to request output formats for DIMER TS searches in software other than `VASP`, such as `CP2K`, `ASE`, `GULP`, and `LAMMPS`.
 Use the appropriate arguments (e.g., `--cp2k`, `--gulp`, `--ase`, `--lammps`) to generate the required input files for these software packages.

-#### Modes_for_Metals

-An [example](https://github.com/learningmatter-mit/PoTS/tree/main/examples/Modes_for_Metals_test) for generating vibrational displacement modes in metal-containing systems.
-For systems with a broader range of atom types or different catalyst compositions, adjust the variables in the [chemistry_composition.py](https://github.com/learningmatter-mit/PoTS/tree/main/scripts/chemistry_composition.py) file to include the specific metal elements.
-Refer to the `example_run.sh` script in [examples/Modes_for_Metals](https://github.com/learningmatter-mit/PoTS/tree/main/examples/Modes_for_Metals_test) for a detailed demonstration of the procedure.

 ## Citing
 The publication describing the algorithm and the software is the following: https://arxiv.org/abs/2504.08986

-### LINK

 If you use this software, please cite the paper above.